githubssd/RecSys-tfrs/src/GetMovieLensData/README.md

-# Get and Movie Lens data in data folder as csv file
+# Get and save MovieLens data in data folder as a csv file